noriakis/software/docs/ggkegg/index.md

 # About

-`ggkegg` fetches information from KEGG and parse, analyze and visualize them using `ggplot2` and `ggraph`.
-Combined with the other packages investigating biological functions using KEGG.
+`ggkegg` fetches information from KEGG and parse, analyze and visualize them using `ggplot2` and `ggraph`, combined with the other packages investigating biological functions using KEGG.

 ```r